flensrocker/discriminated-unions/README.md

 But we used the wrong validator!
 It must be `minLength` and not `min` - that is only valid for number inputs.

+> **Why `__type__` with underscores?**
+>
+> The "type" of the different objects, we will create, is not meant as a "value" property.
+> It will be used to distinguish the different instances.
+> And due to the underscores when using code completion, it will be at the top of the member list.
+> It should be filled in first, to guide our users on the remaining properties, as we will see later.

 ### Second step: be more specific and combine later

 Some words about enums.